freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 In a nutshell, that's the important part.
 There are additional details to manage, but they're implied by and built on the system above.

+Each Santiago process is responsible for managing a single key and set of friendships, so multiple Santiagi per box (each with a different purpose or social circle) is completely possible and intended.

 Our Cheats
 ----------